gentzkow/template_archive/README.md

    StataMP-64 -e setup_stata.do
    ```

-5. Install R dependencies using the `setup_r.r` file.
+6. Install R dependencies that cannot be managed using conda with the `setup_r.r` file.
 One way to do this is to run the following bash command in a terminal from the `setup` subdirectory:
    ```
    Rscript setup_r.r
    ```